The Best Body Scrubs For Ingrown Hairs

 3. This Gentle Scrub That’s Perfect For Targeting The Bikini Area

 Though it's labeled as a facial polish, this smaller and affordable tube of NIP + Fab's Glycolic Scrub Fix is another smart product to reach for when you want to target any ingrown hairs along your bikini line.
-Along with silica beads for mechanical exfoliation, there's a much lower concentration of AHAs (just 3% glycolic acid) in here.
-So it may not work quite as fast to combat ingrowns, but as Dr. Skotnicki points out, it's the ideal concentration of acids for the bikini area because it's so gentle.
+Along with silica beads for mechanical exfoliation, this pick has a much lower concentration of AHAs (just 3% glycolic acid) and boasts more than 6,000 reviews.
+It may not work quite as fast to combat ingrowns, but as Dr. Skotnicki points out, it contains the ideal concentration of acids for the bikini area because it's so gentle.

-One reviewer's take: "I use this every day over areas of the body I regularly get waxed.
+One Review: "I use this every day over areas of the body I regularly get waxed.
 It keeps the ingrown hairs away."

 You May Also Like: This Cult-Favorite Body Lotion That’s Formulated For Bumpy Skin

-This CeraVe SA lotion has earned an incredible 7,000 five-star ratings from Amazon customers, and that number's still growing day by day.
+This CeraVe SA lotion has earned more than 3,700 reviews and a high 4.7-star rating from Amazon customers, and that number's still growing day by day.
 It's also earned Dr. Skotnicki's approval— she says she loves that the formula "contains a low concentration of salicylic acid, as well as lactic acid, ceramides and it's very cost-effective."
 Apart from exfoliating acids, the lotion is formulated with three essential ceramides and niacinamide, which help repair and strengthen a compromised skin barrier, as well as hyaluronic acid to help skin retain moisture.
 If you have sensitive skin, you'll also love that the body treatment is hypoallergenic, noncomedogenic, and free of fragrances and dyes.